-Level 1 Assessment
+Level 1 assessment

-A study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
+A study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in the water system.

-Level 2 Assessment
+Level 2 assessment

-A very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+A very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli maximum contaminant level violation has occurred and/or why total coliform bacteria have been found in the water system on multiple occasions.